 At the time of a COBRA Qualifying Event, a Qualified Beneficiary has two primary options.
 The first is to waive his or her right to COBRA and make an election for coverage, whether group health coverage or insurance coverage through the individual market or the exchanges, in accordance with his or her HIPAA special enrollment rights.
 Please refer to the Special Enrollment Provision section for further details.
 The second option is to elect COBRA continuation coverage.
-If COBRA continuation coverage is elected, the continuation period.
+If COBRA continuation coverage is elected, the continuation coverage must be maintained (by paying the cost of the coverage) for the duration of the COBRA continuation period.
 If the continuation coverage is not exhausted and maintained for the duration of the COBRA continuation period, the Qualified Beneficiary will lose his or her special enrollment rights.
 It is important to note that losing HIPAA special enrollment rights may have adverse effects for the Qualified Beneficiary since it will make it difficult to obtain coverage, whether group health coverage or insurance coverage through the individual market or the exchange.
-After COBRA continuation coverage through the individual market or the exchange.
-After COBRA continuation coverage through the individual market or the exchange, in accordance with his or her HIPAA special enrollment rights.
+After COBRA continuation coverage is exhausted, the Qualified Beneficiary will have the option of electing other group health coverage or insurance coverage through the individual market or the exchange, in accordance with his or her HIPAA special enrollment rights.